AHamamd150/CoLLM/README.md

 - Normalize all histograms to one

 [OUTPUT_STRUCTURE]
+- Sve the produced histograms into png with dpi=150
-- Print the number of events after each selection cut
+- print summary statistics and print the number of events before and after the selection cuts
+- save the following  in a single  csv file for MLP analysis:
+  1- pt of the leading letpton
+  2- pt of the leading tau leptons
+  3- delta R between the leading lepton and leading tau 4- delta eta between the leading and subleading b jets
 ```

 3. **Run the analysis**: